IMPORTANT: Unplug the machine when making this adjustment. Turning it off at the switch isn't enough‚ unplug it.

 Note: The pressure stat is the brown cylinder with the yellow top and three wires attached to the top (see the image).
 You should turn the larger center screw, not the smaller off-center screw, which is for adjusting the dead-band (range between "turn on" and "turn off").

 - You must first remove your outer shell.
-For the Andreja Premium, Click Here for the How To.
+For the Andreja Premium.
 For the Anita, simply remove the six outer screws.

 - Verify the direction for increasing or decreasing the pressure by looking for +/- arrows.
 Manufacturers can change among equivalent thermostat models from one run to the next and the adjustment direction may be different.